richarddubay/coe-training/lesson-2-project-planning/lesson.md

 ### Mermaid JS

 [https://mermaid.js.org/syntax/entityRelationshipDiagram.html](https://mermaid.js.org/syntax/entityRelationshipDiagram.html)

+The way that we're going to create these diagrams is with Mermaid JS.

 Mermaid is a tool for using text and code to create these diagrams in our Markdown files.